-On behalf of the Montana Teachers' Retirement Board, we are pleased to present the Montana Teachers' Retirement System's Annual Comprehensive Financial Report (ACFR) for the fiscal year ended June 30, 2022.
+We are pleased to present the Montana Teachers' Retirement System's Annual Comprehensive Financial Report (ACFR) for the fiscal year ended June 30, 2024.
 This report is intended to provide comprehensive information on the financial operations of the Montana Teachers' Retirement System (TRS) for the year.
 The issuance of the TRS ACFR satisfies the legal requirements of §19-20-201(d) and §19-20-215, Montana Code Annotated (MCA).